ashish-chopra/angular-gauge/README.md

 If you are upgrading from angular-gauge 1.x version to any version in 2.x family, then make sure to read the release notes of the chosen version on the [Releases](https://github.com/ashish-chopra/angular-gauge/releases) section.

-Following are the breaking changes introduced in 2.0.x family:
+Following are the breaking changes introduced in 2.x.x onwards:
 1. `used` and `total` attributes are removed.
-2. `min` and `max` attributes are introduced which works in tandem with `value` attribute.
+2. `min` and `max` attributes are introduced which works with `value` attribute.
 Checkout [config options](#config-options) to know more about their usage.

 # Contribute